-THIRD GRADE PROMOTION CRITERIA Criterion #1 Scores at Level 2 or greater on the Florida Standards Assessment for English Language Arts GOOD CAUSE EXEMPTION Criterion #2 Alternative Assessment Student achieves Typical Growth as measured by the iReady Reading Diagnostic End of the Year Assessment OR Scale Score indicates that student is on grade level.
-Criterion #3 Alternative Assessment READING: Scores 70% or greater on the Benchmark Advanced Interim 4 (Pre/Post Test) MATH: Scores 70% or greater on Houghton Mifflin Harcourt Florida Go Math!
-Florida Standards End of Year Assessment.
-Criterion #4 Previous Retention The student has received intensive reading and/or math intervention and was previously retained in K-3 for a maximum total of two years, not to exceed one retention per grade level.
-Criterion #5 ESE Alternate Assessment A. Student working at his/her current potential successfully and is demonstrating continuous progress on IEP goals making progress towards mastery of the Florida Access Points.
-B. Consideration for promotion of ESE students who are pursuing Florida Standards Access Points will be made based on classroom performance, standardized testing or an alternate assessment, and social development.
-Florida Standards Access Points are included in ESE courses.
-Passing courses in which modified standards are included is sufficient documentation of mastery of standards.
-Criterion #6 ESE Retention Deferral A student with a disability whose parent chooses to defer retention (maximum of one retention in K-5 unless the parent requests additional retention).
-Criterion #7 ESE Previous Retention A student with an Individual Learning Plan (IEP) or Section 504 Plan Participating in district-wide assessments has received intensive instruction for more than two years and was previously retained.
+GOOD CAUSE EXEMPTION Criterion #2 Alternative Assessment FIRST GRADE Scores 70% or greater on the Benchmark Advanced Interim 4 Reading Assessment (30 items) SECOND GRADE Scores 70% or greater on the Benchmark Advanced Interim 4 Reading Assessment (35 items) Criterion #3 Alternative Assessment FIRST GRADE Scores Instructional Reading Level H or greater on the Benchmark Assessment System (BAS).
+SECOND GRADE Scores Instructional Reading Level I or greater on the Benchmark Assessment System (BAS).
+Criterion #4 Previous Retention FIRST GRADE Student has received intensive reading and/or math intervention and was previously retained in K-1 for a maximum total of two years, not to exceed one retention per grade level.
+SECOND GRADE Student has received intensive reading and/or math intervention and was previously retained in K-2 for a maximum total of two years, not to exceed one retention per grade level.
+Criterion #5 ESE Alternate Assessment Student with a disability whose Individual Education Plan (IEP) indicates that participation in the statewide assessment is not appropriate.
+Criterion #6 ESE Retention Deferral Student with a disability whose parent chooses to defer retention (maximum of one retention in K-5 unless parent requests additional retention).
+Criterion #7 ESE Previous Retention Student with an Individual Learning Plan (IEP) or Section 504 Plan participating in districtwide assessments and has received intensive instruction for more than two years and was previously retained in grades K-1.
 Criterion #8 Intervention through RtI Process Student receives intensive Tier 2 or Tier 3 intervention through the RtI process.
 He/she demonstrates increased performance based on progress monitoring data.
-The student will continue to receive intensive intervention in the subsequent grade level.
+Student will continue to receive intensive intervention in the subsequent grade level.

-Criterion #9 Extraordinary The student receives an Administrative Exemption from retention due to extraordinary circumstances.
-Circumstances retention due to extraordinary encumstances.
+Criterion #9 Extraordinary Student receives an Administrative Exemption from retention due to extraordinary circumstances.
+Circumstances